• Skip to primary navigation

 Front view of vegan tuna sandwich on a white plate.
 Potato chips in the background.

-Ingredients and Add-In Ideas
+Ingredients and add-in Ideas

 All ingredients to make a vegan tuna sandwich on a marble table top.

-How to make a Vegan Tuna Sandwich
+How to make Vegan Tuna

 Fully assembled sandwich cut in half.
 Potato chips in the background.

-More Vegan Seafood Recipes to try
+More vegan seafood recipes to try

 • Crabless Vegan Stuffed Mushrooms